Serveny/vs-code-streaming/README.md

 - Cursor focusation
 - Selection synchronization

 ## Requirements

-To run this, you need just VS Code and any streaming software, which can run a browser window.
+To run this, you need just VS Code and any streaming software, which can show a browser source.

 ## Extension Settings

 // TODO
-Include if your extension adds any VS Code settings through the `contributes.configuration` extension point.

-For example:

 This extension contributes the following settings: